deynesdev/deynesnotes/content/The-Ones-Within/Chapter 1.md

 I turned around and saw that girl, who was looking at me before.

+I noticed some things that I didn't see before when I saw her in the classroom.
+Tips of her hair were green, just like her nails and eyes.
+She also had golden earrings shaped like leaves.
 [add her looks here based on Iris.md.
 Mark looks at her and sees much more than before, he should notice small things, like green strands and stuff]

 "I'm Iris.
 Nice to meet you".
 She smiled timidly, tilting her head to the side as she reached out her hand.